Breast Reduction in Tampa, FL and Atlanta, GA

 Results: Each patient heals and scars differently.
 It is vital to keep in mind that the results of this procedure vary from patient to patient.
 However, most patients will enjoy their final result within one to three months.

 Breast reduction surgery is done to change the size, firmness, shape, and weight of the breasts.
 Surgery can also help alleviate back pain caused by large breasts.
-Breast reduction surgery is performed by Dr. Brandon Mang, a board-certified plastic surgeon, in the Tampa area and he also serves patients in St. Petersburg.
+Breast reduction surgery is performed by Dr. Brandon Mang, a board-certified plastic surgeon, in the Tampa and St. Petersburg, Florida area and he also serves patients in Atlanta, Alpharetta and the neighboring communities of Georgia.
 Contact us to schedule a consultation with Dr. Mang today.